a-mabe/background_hiit_timer/CONTRIBUTING.md

 4. Commit your changes and push them to your forked repository.

+5. Test your changes following the [testing documentation](./doc/testing.md).

-5. Submit a pull request, detailing the changes you made and explaining their purpose.
+6. Submit a pull request, detailing the changes you made and explaining their purpose.
 Please be sure to list what you have tested, as well as the device and OS details you performed tests on.

 ## License